 The following verse sets forth an epoch in the history of the Kingdom of God:

 Prior to this statement, Christ was the Word of God.
-But then an eternal transformation occurred: "This day have I begotten thee."
-"Today I became Your Father."
+But then an eternal transformation occurred: “This day have I begotten you.”
+“Today I became Your Father.”

 God so loved the world He gave His only begotten Son.
 We know from the Scriptures that Christ, the Word, was “in the beginning with God.”
 We understand that the Word was with God and indeed was God.
 We know too that “all things were made by Him.”
 Nothing was made that Christ, the eternal Word, did not make.

 Now, at the commencement of the Kingdom of God, the eternal Word is to undergo an eternal transformation.
 Christ is unchanging.
 Yet, in becoming a man He has been set forth as the beginning of the new creation of God.